 Diversity and inclusion

 Oslo is a city where all inhabitants have the right to live safe lives as full and free citizens.
-Discrimination based on sexual orientation or gender expression is not legal in Norway.
+Discrimination based on age, race and ethnicity, religion, nationality, sexual orientation or gender expression is not legal in Norway.

 The City of Oslo launched an action plan Proud and Free (only in Norwegian) to increase the recognition of gender and sexuality diversity in Oslo’s population, create greater security for sexual minorities, ensure equal services for all and promote an inclusive working environment.
 Diversity and inclusion is anchored in the municipality's action plans.
 Visibility and celebrating Oslo Pride is one of the strategies in the plan.